SAP-samples/cloud-btp-cli-api-codejam/exercises/03-autocomplete-and-exploration/README.md

 Note that a script has been installed to your btp CLI configuration directory, and the `.bashrc` file was chosen to contain the autocomplete setup (the invocation of that script on shell startup).
 This is recommended.

-👉 Have a look what was added by looking at the last three lines of the file like this:
+👉 Have a look what was added by looking at the last three lines of the `.bashrc` file like this:

 ```bash
 tail -3 $HOME/.bashrc